pguimier/linjapitomolipu/README.md

 `linja pi tomo lipu` is a monotype font to write texts in Toki Pona hieroglyphs.

-It was created and used on this website : https://web.archive.org/web/20190222101854/http://www.tomo-lipu.net:80/
+It was created and used on this website : https://web.archive.org/web/20190222101854/http://www.tomo-lipu.net:80/ (the site is no longer online)

 The site used it with optimized svg signs.
 This is a font conversion.

-The site is no longer online.
+The author of the 120 vanilla glyphs is Christophe Bouteiller which created also the web site under drupal with a word conversion script.

+Christoph kindly allowed me to reuse his creation, thanks to him !

-I don't know the author of the site, but I would like to.
+~~I don't know the author of the site, but I would like to.
 If someone knows it, contact me by Telegram/Reddit/Discord on channel toki-pona-taso.
-Then I will update copyright notice.
+Then I will update copyright notice.~~

 ![linja pi tomo lipu sample](nimi-ali.png)